rrichetto/coding-notes/html-css/jonas-css-sass.md

 # BEM - Block Element Modifier

-- BEM relies on low-specificity selectors
+- BEM relies on consistent, low-specificity selectors.
+This helps to avoid specificity issues in the cascade.
   - **Block** - a standalone component that is meaningful on its own
   - **Element** - part of a block that has no standalone meaning
   - **Modifier** - a different version of a block or an element